johnnykungdev/userDoc_online/docs/1-createProject.md

 ---

-## Create a new team project from the team workspace
+## Create A New Team Project From The Team Workspace

 1.
 **Click** on the [New project] button in the top right-hand corner of the screen in the team workspace